Helperbird/website/src/pages/help/how-to-change-my-email.md

 - A popup will appear.
 - Click the settings cog.
 - It will open a new tab.
-- Scroll down to the subscriptions section.
+- Scroll down to the account section.
-- Click the manage subscription button.
+- Click the edit account button
-- You can now edit, remove or add a new credit card information.
+- You can now edit, update or change your email.